AnonymousStudent22/assessment/README.md

 # assessment
 **Tasks**

-The task in this repository is to buid two models that wil be trained on the image data and learn to classify it.
-One model will perform binary classification to detect whether a tumour is present in the brain scan images and the chosen model is logistic regression.
-The other model is a KNN model designed to perform multiclass classification.
+The task in this repository is to build two models that wil be trained on the image data and learn to classify it.
+One model will perform binary classification to detect whether a tumour is present (output of 0 or 1) in the brain scan images and the chosen model is logistic regression.
+The other model is a KNN model designed to perform multiclass classification of tumours; its output is 0-3 for the 4 classes.

 **Role of each file and file organisation**